 The judging panel will be selected from prior winners of the Charles H. Dow Award, full Members of the MTA, and representatives of sponsoring organizations.
 Members of the Board of Directors of the MTA, with the exception of the editorial board of the MTA’s Journal of Technical Analysis, shall not be eligible to serve on the judging panel.
 The chair of the Award Committee will be a non-voting member of the judging panel.
 No author shall ask for or receive assistance of any kind from a member of the judging panel.

 The decisions of the judging panel will be final and without recourse for reconsideration by the judging panel, the MTA, or sponsoring organizations.
 Prior to announcing a decision, the judging panel may in its discretion ask an author to revise a submission.
 The judging panel also reserves the right not to select a winner, for the given year, if it deems that there are no submissions that are worthy of being given the award.

-The recipient will receive a cash prize and will be invited to present the winning paper at a national MTA seminar or a meeting of an MTA regional chapter.
+The recipient will receive a cash prize of USD $5,000 and will be invited to present the winning paper at the MTA’s Annual Symposium in New York City.
 If applicable, all federal, state, and local taxes shall be the sole responsibility of the recipient.
 The paper or a summary may be published in the MTA’s Journal of Technical Analysis, the MTA Technically Speaking e-newsletter, the MTA website, and the MTA Knowledge Base.
 At the discretion of the judges, the authors of runner-up papers will receive certificates.

 The MTA may publicize the award, its recipients’ names (but not necessarily their places of employment) and all or part of the winning paper or runner-up papers.
 Award recipients and runners-up may publicize their awards in an appropriate manner without undue enhancement.